wandb/examples/README.md

 # 🏗 Frameworks

-## 📍 Keras
+## 🥕 Keras
-Use the Keras callback to automatically save all the metrics and the loss values tracked in `model.fit`.
-To get you started here's a minimal example.
+In Keras, you can use our callback to automatically save all the metrics tracked in `model.fit`.
+To get you started here's a minimal example:
 ```python
 # Import W&B
 import wandb